STiFLeR7/RL-for-Game-AI/README.md

 ```bash
 pip install gym numpy torch tensorflow matplotlib
 ```

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----
-Feel free to contribute to this project or raise issues if you encounter any problems.
+ project or raise issues if you encounter any problems.